 Leading the way in energy transition process

-On October 20, 2022, the virtual grand opening event of the hydrogen testing laboratory was held.
+On October 20, 2022, the virtual grand opening event of the Hydrogen Innovation Lab was held.
 This project saw the building of a multifunctional facility where hydrogen can be produced by electrolysis and used, where blending of hydrogen and natural gas can be done, and the readiness of devices used along existing networks can be tested.

 Pietro Fiorentini began its hydrogen-journey in December 2018, by taking part in the Hy4Heat project conference in London.
 This event marked the beginning of the development of solutions in the hydrogen field.
 Already at this stage, the need emerged to test the behavior of existing natural gas products for their behavior with hydrogen.
 Because of the difficulty in finding external laboratories, and with the desire to be able to conduct extensive testing firsthand, the idea of designing a hydrogen laboratory came to the fore.